MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

           Making a site responsive is not a matter of making elements fit, but providing an equal experience for users regardless of screen size.
 When conducting competitor research, specific layouts stood out as standard practices involving the navigation and homepage.

+      - type: CaptionImg
+        caption: When comparing many of the competitors it was clear that blue, gray, black and yellow were common color schemes.
+Many sites included certification logos on product pages.
+        image: img/stayonline/stayonline-moodboard.jpg
+        arrow_on_right: false
-      - type: fullwidth-img
+      - type: CaptionImg
+        caption: Part of the research analysis included the current graphic design collateral Stay Online used through print and web ads.
+As part of this project I created an iconset for major product types.
-        image: img/moodboard-placeholder.jpg
+        image: img/stayonline/stayonline-collage.jpg
+        arrow_on_right: false

+  - type: fifty_fifty
+    background: Blank
+    left_side:
+      content_options:
         - type: generic_content
           generic_content: >-
             ### Client approval

             Research began on the product after initial conversations with the lead development stakeholders.
 Data on bounce rate was gathered from Google Analytics thanks to close work with the Marketing director.
 A presentation of the benefits of a redesign was given to the CEO.

             ### Testing designs to determine major changes

             A/B testing was completed to determine whether a 3 or 2 column layout resulted in a better call-to-action response.
 Additionally testing was conducted regarding removing teh left side navigation in favor of a full-width top menu with drop downs.
 Despite positive data from new users the negative data from existing users resulted in the decision to keep the side navigation.
-  - type: fullwidth
-    background: Blank
+    right_side:
       content_options:
         - type: generic_content
           generic_content: >-
-          ### Content-first:
+            ### Content-first

             Requirements from Marketing, Sales, and Development were gathered and compared to what content is most visited by users.
 Key internal stakeholders were surveyed on the gathered data and asked to rank the importance of the information.
 Later tests requested users to place key components within a basic wire-frame to gather further data on content hierarchy and placement.

-          ### Responsive design:
+            ### Responsive design

             Started by making the site optimized for a min-screen size of 1024px which at the time was the average internal and external device-width

             Static tables and charts needed to be refactored and rewritten

             The next goal was to have elements optimized device-widths at a min of 768px.
 (Unfortunately, the project dissolved mid-release before full responsive implementation)

+  - type: fullwidth
+    background: Blank
+    content_options:
       - type: scroll-image
-        caption: tbd
+        caption: This is a caption about the wireframe sketches
         image: img/Group 538.png
   - type: fullwidth
     background: Rectangular